 The undertone is what makes your white less stark or bright, which is a good thing.
 But if you get the wrong undertone it can be a disaster.

-To choose the right white paint for your home, you need to identify the undertone and make sure it fits your overall whole house color palette.
+To choose white paint for your home, you need to identify the undertone and make sure it fits your overall whole house color palette.

 How Do You Identify Undertones In White Paint?